dbrg77/beautiful-jekyll/aboutme.md

 - I also play some 8-bit NES games: the Ninja Gaiden triology, Megaman 1 and 2, Castlevania.

-- I used to be good at sports, [click here](https://flic.kr/s/aHskDDW8Y1) for some sort of proof.

 - My avatar is from a [WeChat channel](http://blog.xiqiao.info/category/programmers) by [xiqiao](http://blog.xiqiao.info/about).
 Scan the QR code to follow the channel:

   ![](/img/qrcode_for_gh_3a770c0bc91e_344.jpg)